Château Montrose Saint-Estèphe 2020 - 2nd Grand Cru Classé

 About the estate:

-The property belonged to the Charmolüe family (now based in Provence, at Château Romanin) for over a century.
+The estate belonged to the Charmolüe family for over a century (the family now resides in Provence, at Château Romanin).
 Purchased in 2005 by Martin and Olivier Bouygues, the estate has continued on its path to excellence.
-The new owners and their teams have taken care not to change the style, but to perfect viticulture and winemaking to adapt them to the ecological and cultural requirements of our time.
-The second wine, Dame-de-Montrose, produced in significant volumes, has improved in consistency and expression of the terroir.
-The latest vintages, at the top of the Médoc, are easily on a par with the first growths.
+The new owners and their teams have taken care not to alter the style, but to refine viticulture and winemaking to adapt them to the ecological and cultural demands of our time.
+The second wine, Dame-de-Montrose, produced in significant quantities, has improved in consistency and expression of the terroir.
+The latest vintages, among the finest in the Médoc, are more than a match for the First Growths.

 Guide Hachette des vins